-

 This analysis applies to a wide range of products, solid or semi-solid:

-• Cosmetics: creams, gels, masks, vegetable butters
+• Cosmetics: creams, gels, masks, plant-based butters

-• Sludge, compost, organic waste: for calculating drying or recovery yield
+• Sludge, compost, organic waste: for calculating drying yield or recovery

-Interests and applications of dosage
+Interests and applications of the dosage

 Areas of application